A 7:30 a.m. kickoff and a fresh pot of coffee

 Cost summary: the cheapest workable season

 If you want every match plus a cloud DVR, plus NBC over-the-air without an antenna, and plus a cable bundle for other sports: YouTube TV at $82.99/month × 10 months = about $830.
-The differential — $750 a season — is what you are paying for the rest of the bundle, not for the Premier League itself.
+The differential — about $720 a season — is what you are paying for the rest of the bundle, not for the Premier League itself.

 The American Premier League supporter culture